BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Introduction:

 Ruppeiner \cite{ruppeiner1979thermodynamics} later introduced a Riemannian metric which is defined as the negative hessian of the entropy with respect to the other extensive variables.
 The Ruppeiner metric is a concept based on the thermodynamic fluctuation theory of equilibrium thermodynamics, where the thermodynamic length is related to the probability of fluctuation between two states of the thermodynamic system \cite{salamon1984relation}.
 The two are inversely related as an increase in the probability of fluctuation would mean a significant decrease in the thermodynamic length and vice-versa.
 The Ruppeiner metric is defined as:

-where the entropy `$S(U,X)$' is a function of internal energy $U$ and other extensive variables X, where $X=(J,Q)$ for a charged, rotating black hole.
-The Riemannian scalar which is defined here as `$R_{rupp}$' is a scalar invariant function in thermodynamic geometry.
+where the entropy `$S(U,X)$' is a function of internal energy $U$ and other extensive variables X. The Riemannian scalar which is defined here as `$R_{rupp}$' is a scalar invariant function in thermodynamic geometry.
 The sign of the scalar curvature has been linked to the nature of microscopic interactions in the thermodynamic system.
 For positive or negative scalar curvatures, the underlying interaction is either repulsive or attractive accordingly.
 Whereas the null curvature would mean an absence of interaction with a flat thermodynamic geometry.
 The Ruppeiner and the Weinhold metrics are conformally related to each other by the following relation \cite{ruppeiner1995riemannian,mrugala1984equivalence}:

 where $T=\frac{\partial{U}}{\partial{S}}$ is the Hawking temperature of the system with $U^i =(U,X)$ and $S^i =(S,X)$.\\

 The Ruppeiner and Weinhold geometries have successfully predicted the occurrence of phase transitions in the case of ordinary thermodynamic systems.
 However there has been contradictory results for the case of black holes where for instance in Kerr-black hole \cite{aaman2003geometry} the Weinhold metric showed no phase transition whereas the Ruppeiner metric could show phase transitions only for a specific thermodynamic potential.
 However such problems were successfully addressed in the new geometric formalism of geometrothermodynamics(GTD)\cite{quevedo2007geometrothermodynamics} where the properties of the phase space and the space of equilibrium states could be unified \cite{quevedo2008geometrothermodynamics}.
 The GTD metric is a Legendre invariant metric and therefore would not depend on any specific choice of thermodynamic potential.
 The phase transitions obtained from the specific heat capacity of the black hole are properly contained in the scalar curvature of the GTD metric, such that a curvature singularity in the GTD scalar `$R_{GTD}$' would imply the occurrence of a phase transition.
 The general form of the GTD metric is given by \cite{soroushfar2016thermodynamic}: